 The main body of your statement – consider it the ‘main course’ of the meal – is the key part that will do most of the talking for you, and likely take the most time.
 So you don’t want to write your conclusion – your ‘dessert’, so to speak – half-heartedly or just to get the whole thing over with.

 Take a break and come back to the conclusion with a fresh pair of eyes and invigorated enthusiasm.

 Note, this is a good reason to leave yourself plenty of time to write your personal statement, rather than rushing to get it done.
-The UCAS deadline for most courses is 15 January, but you’ll probably have to get your statement into your school long before then.
+The UCAS deadline for most courses is 29 January (following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 January), but you’ll probably have to get your statement into your school long before then.

 Read back what you’ve written

 Read back your statement a few times to remind yourself what you’ve said already (especially if you’ve taken a break from it).

 This might inform what you reiterate in your conclusion.
 You might surprise yourself, and find that the ingredients for your conclusion are already there, or that some parts fit better in your conclusion where they’ll have more impact.

 Alternatively, reading your statement back over can help you decide what you don’t need to bother saying again, which will save you doing the below…

 Keep the ending of your personal statement short, concise, and to the point.

 Don’t drag your conclusion out unnecessarily.
 This will only hurt the strong impression the rest of your statement has worked hard to create.